jroers/verb_conjugator/README.md

 When each button is clicked, the database will display the present-tense conjugation for that particular verb.

 #Sprint 2:
-Change the buttons for an input field.
+Replace the buttons for an input field/search bar.

 Whatever the user inputs will be checked against the database.
 If the verb exists, it will display the present tense conjugation on the screen.
 If it doesn't exist, default "not found" text will display on the screen.